 Quantifiable benefits to human wellbeing and economic land value are linked to the quality and extent of greenspace in urban landscapes.
 Reduced resources and increasingly variable climate make it difficult for urban landscape managers to provide aesthetically pleasing open space within current park-style landscape conventions.
 More naturalistic systems can be less resource intensive and therefore more economical to maintain, and these have been successfully implemented as designed landscapes using annual and perennial herbaceous plants.
 The Woody Meadow extends this naturalistic philosophy to offer an alternative design and maintenance strategy in a three-layer shrub system.
 The design provides long-flowering Australian native plant communities that are relatively low growing, structurally complex, and highly attractive to humans and native fauna.

 The University of Melbourne and Royal Botanic Gardens, Cranbourne, collaborate on research into coppicing and performance of the Woody Meadow in the urban landscape.
-We are proud to partner with the Trawalla Foundation who support our vision to advance Australian flora to a high profile position in ornamental landscapes in Australia and globally.
+We are proud to partner with the Trawalla Foundation with a shared vision to advance Australian flora to a high profile position in ornamental landscapes in Australia and globally.

 News items about the Woody Meadow